co-cart/co-cart/plugins/cocart/readme.txt

 = Can I have WordPress running on one domain and my headless ecommerce on another domain? =

 Yes of course.
 You just need to enable CORS.
-You can do that easily with [the CORS add-on](https://wordpress.org/plugins/cocart-cors/) or you can [manually enable it via the filters in the documentation](https://docs.cocart.xyz/#filters-api-access-cors-allow-all-cross-origin-headers).
+You can do that easily with [the CORS add-on](https://wordpress.org/plugins/cocart-cors/) or you can [manually enable it via the filters in the documentation](https://docs.cocart.xyz/#filters-api-access-cors-allow-all-cross-origin-headers) for more advanced control.

 = Can I add "WooCommerce Subscriptions" product to the cart? =